Snippets of French history: the storming of the Bastille 1789. Part 3.

 Unfortunately the king, influenced by his noble supporters, dismissed the one person in his ministry who could have helped him in his support for the people, one Jacques Necker.
 The people were outraged.
 Did this mean that they still had the king’s support or did it mean he was turning against them?

 Now, at that time quite a large percentage of the Royal Guard were mercenary soldiers from Prussia.
-Fear begets fear, and mob violence is infectious.
+Fear begets fear, ignorance is a pestilence, and mob violence is infectious.
 Word went round that the Prussian Guards were rounding up against the crowds, and these rumours were egged on by a French man called Camille Desmoulins.
 In some ways one could argue that he, Desmoulins, caused the biggest blood bath of the 18th Century, holding a pistol aloft, standing on a table and shrieking that the Royal Guard was about to massacre them all.
 It was not true but ignorant and frightened people, en masse, are dangerous.

 Unrest, panic, fear, anger ensued.
 The mob got out of control.
 They needed arms.
 A hysterical crowd, on 14th July 1789, stormed the Bastille to grab muskets and gunpowder.
 Attempts to call a cease-fire and get the mob back under control were ignored.
 The governor of the Bastille was murdered, then the mayor of that part of Paris.
 More murders followed, also accidental deaths as people were crushed underfoot.